ebuchman/blog/content/posts/bitcoin.md

 Tesla is the beacon of a research and development process that is itself critical to sustainability.
 And if we want to make progress in batteries, which we should, cars are a great way to go.
-But the fundamental problems we're facing today don't seem so much technical as they do political economic.
+But the fundamental problems we're facing today don't seem so much technical as they do political-economic.
 More R&D in capitalist companies with dirty supply chains feeding conspicuous consumerism can only help so much.

 ## Orange Money